 Greece has confirmed that from 20 May 2019, the following VAT rate reductions will take effect: From 24% to 13% on: all kinds of pasta and bread, fish and crustaceans, coffee, tea, fruit juices and vegetables, salt, vinegar, various food items based on cereals, flours, starches, and food items for the preparation of sauces, broth… Read More

 From 1 January 2019, Russia has amended its current VAT legislation to state that non-resident businesses selling digital services to businesses in Russia have to VAT register and charge VAT on their supplies.
 However, the Russian tax authorities have now confirmed that the business customers in the transaction can withhold the VAT payments and submit… Read More

-From 1 April 2019, Poland will cut the VAT rate applicable on e-books to 5% from 23%.
-This follows the EU Councils proposal to allow EU member states to cut rates on electronic publications to match their printed equivalents, please click here for the full article.
+Spain has proposed to cut the VAT rate applicable to e-books from 21% to 4% and hopes to implement this next year.
+This follows the EU Council’s proposal to allow EU member states to cut rates on electronic publications to match their printed equivalents, please click here for the full article.

 The Lithuanian tax authorities are proposing to reduce their standard VAT rate from 21% to 18%.
 There is no plan to lower their current reduced VAT rates, which will remain at 19% and 5%.

 From 1 July 2019, Norway proposes to reduce VAT applicable to e-books from 25% to 0%.